Text to Speech

 About the Text to Speech Tool

-This text-to-speech reader uses the Web Speech API built into modern browsers, so every word is spoken locally on your device.
-No text is uploaded, nothing is stored on a server, and the tool works offline once the page is loaded.
-Choose any voice your operating system provides, tune the speaking rate, pitch and volume, and watch the current word highlight while it speaks.
-It is ideal for proofreading written drafts, learning pronunciation in a foreign language, creating quick voice-overs, or making content more accessible to readers who struggle with long blocks of text.
+This free text-to-speech reader uses the Web Speech API built into modern browsers, so every word is spoken locally on your device using your system's natural and neural (AI) voices.
+No text is uploaded, nothing is stored on a server, and the tool works offline once the page is loaded — no signup required.
+Choose any voice your operating system provides, tune the speaking rate, pitch and volume, and follow the live word highlight while it speaks.
+A sentence-chunking engine reads long documents end-to-end without Chrome's usual cut-off, and the progress bar tracks the real reading position.
+It is ideal for proofreading drafts aloud, learning pronunciation in a foreign language, recording quick voice-overs, studying with dyslexia or ADHD, and making content accessible like a screen reader.
+To save the speech as MP3, play it while capturing system audio with your OS recorder (Windows Game Bar, macOS QuickTime) or a virtual audio cable into Audacity.

 How does this text-to-speech tool work?